 As part of the Ameba purchase price allocation, a \$0.7 million deferred tax liability was previously recorded.
-Due to the impairment write-off of the related intangible assets, the deferred income tax liability was reversed and recorded as an income tax benefit during the six months ended June 30, 2023.
+Due to the impairment write-off of the related intangible assets, the deferred income tax liability was reversed and recorded as an income tax benefit during the nine months ended September 30, 2023.

 The Company includes interest and penalties arising from the underpayment of income taxes in the statements of operation in the provision for income taxes.
-As of June 30, 2023 and December 31, 2022, the Company had no accrued interest or penalties related to uncertain tax positions.
+As of September 30, 2023 and December 31, 2022, the Company had no accrued interest or penalties related to uncertain tax positions.

-The Company files income tax returns in the U.S. federal jurisdiction and in the states of California, Massachusetts and New Jersey and will start filing in New York.
+The Company files income tax returns in the U.S. federal jurisdiction and in the states of California, Massachusetts, New York and New Jersey.
 The Company is currently subject to U.S. federal, state and local, or non-U.S. income tax examinations by tax authorities since inception of the Company.

 The Company is subject to U.S. income taxes on a stand-alone basis.
-The Company, the Beacon Media Group (formerly ChizComm) and Wow file separate stand-alone tax returns in each jurisdiction in which they operate.
+The Company, Beacon Media and Wow file separate stand-alone tax returns in each jurisdiction in which they operate.
 Beacon Communications, Wow and Ameba are corporations operating in Canada and are subject to Canadian income taxes on their stand-alone taxable income.